dangooddd/.dotfiles-hyprland/README.md

 ```

 ### Manual
-Copy or symlink all directories you want.
+Copy or symlink all directories you want

-For hyprland it is necessary to copy .samples/user_hyprland.conf into .config/hypr/.
+For hyprland it is necessary to copy .samples/user_hyprland.conf into .config/hypr/

-For ags it is necessary to copy .samples/user_options.js into .config/ags.
+For ags it is necessary to copy .samples/user_options.js into .config/ags/

 ### Via script
 > [!Warning]